-Responsibilities of the directors of the manager for the financial statements internal control as the directors of the manager determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The directors of the manager, Norfolk Mortgage Management Limited, are responsible, on behalf of the Trust, for the preparation and fair presentation of the financial statements in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards, and for such internal control as the directors of the manager determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
 In preparing the financial statements, the directors of the manager are responsible on behalf of the Trust for assessing the Trust's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless those charged with governance either intend to liquidate the Trust or to cease operations, or have no realistic alternative but to do so.